• Skip to main content

 how to make carrot soup with seven spices recipe image

-How to make this carrot soup recipe – step by step instructions
+How to make this carrot soup recipe – step-by-step instructions

 1. Place the olive oil, black mustard seeds and curry leaves in a soup pot and heat over medium-high heat until the seeds begin to pop.